Working with people who learn differently is far from run of the mill. It’s a challenging and rewarding world where we meet new hurdles, every day.

 Together we’re keeping Helen Arkell at the leading edge of education innovation, building a reputation as the very best.

-Our team comprises our Principal/CEO, senior education staff, admin team, specialist teachers, tutors, assessors and ambassadors.
-We are governed by a dedicated team of Trustees.
+Our team comprises our CEO, senior education staff, admin team, specialist teachers, tutors, assessors and ambassadors.
+We are governed by a dedicated team of trustees.

 The current Helen Arkell you’ll find today was originally set up in what used to be a stable block in the garden of a house that belonged to Helen Arkell’s family.
 Visit today, join us in our main lecture hall, and you can see in the wall where we’ve preserved the old metal rings they used to tie the horses to.
 You’ll also see (and perhaps hear!) the old school hand bell that still gets used on occasions to demand student attention.

-However the story of Helen Arkell, and indeed the story of dyslexia support and provision in the UK, is one of a fascinating struggle against prejudice and ignorance that changed the perception of educationalists, the medical profession, and administrators alike.
+However the story of Helen Arkell, who sadly passed away in August 2019, and indeed the story of dyslexia support and provision in the UK, is one of a fascinating struggle against prejudice and ignorance that changed the perception of educationalists, the medical profession, and administrators alike.
 Today Helen Arkell is one of the leading specialist centres in the UK, not only directly supporting dyslexics, but training the dyslexia specialists and teachers of tomorrow.
 Our expertise does not stop in the UK - we visit, support and educate across the nations!

 However despite our achievements and pre-eminent position in education the fact we are still dependent on charitable donations rather than public funding still suggests dyslexia (and the value dyslexics bring to society and economy alike) has some way to go to become ‘mainstream’ and accepted.